spacetelescope/jdaviz/docs/specviz/import_data.rst

 .. image:: img/import_data_1.png

-and choose a file that can be parsed as a :class:`~specutils.Spectrum1D` in the text field:
+and choose a file that can be parsed as a :class:`~specutils.Spectrum1D`.
+Note that single clicking a folder will navigate into that directory:

 .. image:: img/import_data_2.png

-After clicking :guilabel:`Import`, the data file will be parsed and loaded into the application.
+After clicking :guilabel:`Import`, the selected data file will be parsed and loaded into the application.
 A notification will appear to let users know if the data import was successful, and if possible the data will be immediately displayed.
 If an incompatible spectrum is already being displayed, the newly loaded data will be available in the :guilabel:`Data` menu but not immediately visible in the viewer.
 Afterward, the new